sourcecred/sourcecred/src/plugins/github/README.md

 We intend to improve the cred robustness of the GitHub plugin by adding better heuristics for assigning cred, e.g.:
-- minting cred when pulls are merged, rather than when they are created
+- Minting cred when PRs are merged, rather than when they are created.
-- allowing custom labels that influence the cred minted to pulls
+- Allowing custom labels that influence the cred minted to pulls.
-- modifying cred minting based on metrics like the size of the pull request
+- Modifying cred minting based on metrics like the size of the pull request.

 We also intend to move cred minting away from raw activity and towards actions that require review, e.g.:
-- minting cred when a pull request merges
+- Minting cred when a pull request merges.
-- minting cred when a release is created
+- Minting cred when a release is created.
-- minting cred when a feature is added (via the Initiatives Plugin)
+- Minting cred when a feature is added (via the Initiatives Plugin).

 [GitHub]: https://github.com/